 Tip: You can also chop up your vocals, and that STRETCH button can come in handy when removing breaths in any vocal.
 Remember tho you can use undo in FL 12 and not in FL 11 as good as it would be on this.

 Remember to also render your vocal without effects and all other sorts of things if you did an excellent job removing breaths.
-But do this turning off all plugins.
+But do this by turning off all plugins.
 And always extract as 32-bit .wav if you have enough place on your computer for samples.

 Pro Tip: Remember that 16-bit vocal .wav in FL Studio rendering with option done like this: DITHERING.
-It’s one of the most important things to have on when making a 16-bit .wav.
-Since it otherwise will create noise field all over the track.
+It’s one of the most important things to have when making a 16-bit .wav.
+Since it otherwise will create a noise field all over the track.